-Jonathan Franks discusses breaking through at Boro & ending up in Iceland
+Jonathan Franks: Breaking through at Boro to ending up in Iceland

 Jonathan Franks moved north to join Hartlepool when he left Middlesbrough in 2012 – but he probably didn’t expect he’d end up moving as far north as Iceland.

 Franks played once for Boro in the Premier League in 2009 and remained on the books at his boyhood club for three more years in the Championship before departing in search of regular first-team football.